dsp2003/clef/README.md

 Version history
 ---------------

-- 2015/08/19 v50 - restored compounds crafting for Nightly (thanks to TanzNukeTerror), restored portable 3d printer object (thanks to TanzNukeTerror), added modified Hobo font for Sandbox plugins, removed maxStack limit for all craftable tools in Sandbox addons
+- 2015/08/20 v50 - restored compounds crafting for Nightly (thanks to TanzNukeTerror), restored portable 3d printer object (thanks to TanzNukeTerror), added modified Hobo font for Sandbox plugins, removed maxStack limit for all craftable tools in Sandbox addons, restored pickaxe recipes in Nightly
 - 2015/08/09 v49 - moved to August 8 Nightly support, restored Bone Dragon's behaviour and attacks (thank you, LoPhatKao! ^o^), added back sounds for Fatal Circuit and Bone Dragon (Lua coding contributed by LoPhatKao, thank you! ^w^), updated decoloured inventory for Nightly
 - 2015/08/07 v48 - moved to July 31 Nightly support, temporarily splitted Sandbox plugin into Stable and Nightly versions, fixed Jelly Boss (thank you, Sayter!) and Fatal Circuit's behaviour, Book blocks turned into platform (thanks to TanzNukeTerror), moved learning of robot recipes to Brain Extractor pickup, moved learning of Artificial Brain to Superior Brain pickup, added 5-stage questline for Glitch Mercenary and Penguin Promoter ("The Brain Hunter" quest merged into it), added Broken Fatal Claw dagger (thanks to Kawa for giving me the idea ^w^)
 - 2015/07/17 v47 - de-coloured Frogg's Furnishing in Nightly, fixed crash for 42-slot container (reported by Anonfox123), added proper description to Avian God Wings (no means to craft it yet)